zhangxijing97/INFO7375_NeuralNetworks_AI/Assignments/HomeWork-Chapters11/README.md

 Common Strategies for Learning Rate Decay

+- 1/t Decay: Learning rate decreases proportionally to the inverse of the epoch number. r = rₒ/1+γ rₒ is the initial learning rate<bar>
+γ is the decay rate<bar>
+e is the epoch sequential number<bar>
 - Step Decay: Reduces the learning rate by a factor at specific intervals (e.g., halving every 10 epochs).
 - Exponential Decay: Reduces the learning rate exponentially based on the epoch number.
-- 1/t Decay: Learning rate decreases proportionally to the inverse of the epoch number.
 - Cosine Annealing: Learning rate follows a cosine function for non-linear decay.

 ## 2. What are saddle and plateau problems?